How to Visit Copper Canyon by Train – Updated 2019

 Copper Canyon by Train – Ticket Prices

-The image below will give you an idea of the differences between the 4 options and the prices for a one-way ticket across the entire route.
+The image below will give you an idea of the differences between the 5 options and the prices for a one-way ticket across the entire route.
 Note that the Chepe Express does not go all the way to Chihuahua.

 Chepe Regional Ticket Prices

-Chepe Regional Economic
+Chepe Regional – Economy Class

-Economic tickets are best for those who do not wish to be tied to specific dates.
+Economy tickets are best for those who do not wish to be tied to specific dates.

-Economic tickets are not recommended during high season (July, August, Christmas and Easter week), as the train is usually quite full.
+Economy tickets are not recommended during high season (July, August, Christmas and Easter week), as the train is usually quite full.
 If there is no room you won’t be able to board.

-Chepe Regional Tourist
+Chepe Regional – Tourist Class

 Purchasing a Tourist ticket entitles you to deboard at three different stations.
-For example, purchasing a ticket from Chihuahua to El Fuerte means you can also get off at Creel, Divisadero and Bahuichivo along the way.
+For example, purchasing a ticket from Chihuahua to El Fuerte means that you can also get off at Creel, Divisadero and Bahuichivo along the way.
 Because of the train’s schedule, however, you would need to stay in each town for at least 2 nights.
-Remember, the train only runs on Mondays, Thursdays and Saturdays in that particular direction.
+Remember, the train only runs on Mondays, Wednesdays and Saturdays in that particular direction.

 You will need to declare which stops you plan to disembark and the exact dates when you purchase your tickets.
 More information on how to purchase tickets below.

 If you wish to get off at more than three stops then you’ll be charged for the additional segments at a slightly higher rate.
-These rates can be found on the Chepe website.

 Chihuahua to: | Price (MXP) |